Metamodels

 Enumerations are also allowed in the metalanguage having the usual semantics.
 Example:

-Sunday, Monday, Tuesday, Wendsday, Thursday, Friday, Saturday
+enum WeekDays { Sunday, Monday, Tuesday, Wendsday, Thursday, Friday, Saturday }

 Attributes